FinbarArgus/circulatory_autogen/README.md

 [vessel_name,
-BC_type             ('vv', 'vp', 'pv', 'pp'), vessel_type         ('arterial', 'venous', 'terminal', 'split_junction', 'merge_junction', 2in2out_junction),
+BC_type             ('vv', 'vp', 'pv', 'pp'), vessel_type         ('arterial', 'arterial_simple', 'venous', 'terminal', 'split_junction', 'merge_junction', 2in2out_junction),
 inp_vessel_1        (name of the first input vessel.
 This doesn't need to be specified for venous type inp_vessel_2        (name of the second input vessel if merge or 2in2out junction, '' otherwise) out_vessel_1        (name of first output vessel)